3.20 Provisions, contingent liabilities and contingent assets

 57 A subsidiary named IGL Genesis Technologies Limited has been incorporated on 15.06.2023.
 The Company holds 51% share in IGL Genesis Technologies Limited.
 The primary objective of subsidiary is manufacturing, supply, selling and distribution of gas & other meters and other allied goods & services.

 The certificate of incorporation has been received by the subsidiary on 13.07.2023.
-The Company has invested H 18.87 crores for allotment of 51% shares in the subsidiary during FY 2023-24.
+During the year, the Company has invested H 15.59 crores for allotment of 51% shares in the subsidiary.
+The total amount of investment made by the company in the subsidiary as at March 31, 2025 amounts to H 34.46 crores (previous year: H 18.87 crores).

 58 Transactions with Struck-off companies